SpongePowered/SpongeDocs/source/plugin/configuration/serialization.rst

 .. note::

-    The above code is an example and therefore lacks proper exception handling.
+    The above code is an example and, for brevity, lacks proper exception handling.